NeilWJames/simple-taxonomy-refreshed/docs/readme.md

 ## Description

-WordPress provides reasonably simple custom taxonomy, this plugin makes it even simpler, removing the need for you to write <em>any</em> code.
+WordPress provides a simple custom taxonomy, this plugin makes it even simpler, removing the need for you to write <em>any</em> code.

 Add support for hierarchical taxonomies or simple tags.